English grammar: Adverbs

 Adverbs perform a wide range of functions.
 They typically modify verbs (or verb phrases), adjectives (or adjectival phrases), or other adverbs (or adverbial phrases).
 However, adverbs also sometimes qualify noun phrases (only the boss; quite a lovely place), pronouns and determiners (almost all), prepositional phrases (halfway through the movie), or whole sentences, to provide contextual comment or indicate an attitude (Frankly, I don't believe you).
 They can also indicate a relationship between clauses or sentences (He died, and consequently I inherited the estate).

 Many English adverbs are formed from adjectives by adding the ending -ly, as in hopefully, widely, theoretically (for details of spelling and etymology, see -ly).
 Certain words can be used as both adjectives and adverbs, such as fast, straight, and hard; these are flat adverbs.
 In earlier usage more flat adverbs were accepted in formal usage; many of these survive in idioms and colloquially.
 (That's just plain ugly.)
 Some adjectives can also be used as flat adverbs when they actually describe the subject.
-(The streaker ran naked, not **The streaker ran nakedly.)
+(The streaker ran naked, not The streaker ran nakedly.)
 The adverb corresponding to the adjective good is well (note that bad forms the regular badly, although ill is occasionally used in some phrases).

 There are also many adverbs that are not derived from adjectives, including adverbs of time, of frequency, of place, of degree and with other meanings.
 Some suffixes that are commonly used to form adverbs from nouns are -ward[s] (as in homeward[s]) and -wise (as in lengthwise).

+Adverbs are also formed by adding -ly to the participles.
+For example, according, a present participle adjective, becomes accordingly, an adverb, by adding -ly after it.
+The past participle adjective repeated becomes repeatedly by adding -ly after it.

 Most adverbs form comparatives and superlatives by modification with more and most: often, more often, most often; smoothly, more smoothly, most smoothly (see also comparison of adjectives, above).
 However, a few adverbs retain irregular inflection for comparative and superlative forms: much, more, most; a little, less, least; well, better, best; badly, worse, worst; far, further (farther), furthest (farthest); or follow the regular adjectival inflection: fast, faster, fastest; soon, sooner, soonest; etc.